 💡 Do I need to take my Japan visa photo professionally?

-You can take a photo to Japanese visa by yourself.
-You can take it at home, in your garden or wherever you like, but you have to pay attention to the official Japanese visas requirements because you will know which colour of the background choose, what to wear as well as what to not do.
+You can take a photo for a Japan visa by yourself.
+You can take it at home, in your garden or wherever you like, but you have to pay attention to the official Japan visa requirements, because then you will know which color the background must be, what to wear, and what not to do.

-💡 What are the Japanese visa application requirements?
+💡 What are the application requirements for a Japan visa?

-To apply for a visa you need attach: a completed visa application form, a valid passport, a recent color passport photo, acertified copy of your birth certificate, a marriage certificate (if married), proof of financial ability, provide a certificate of your financial situation, etc.
+To apply for a visa you need to attach: a completed visa application form, a valid passport, a recent passport photo in color, a certified copy of your birth certificate, a marriage certificate (if married), proof of financial capability, provide a certificate of your financial situation, etc.

 💡 Do you need a visa to go to Japan?

-There are 68 countries whose citizens can enter visa-free for tourism or business.
+There are 68 countries whose citizens can enter Japan visa-free for tourism or business.
 Other nationalities currently need to go to a Japanese embassy or consulate to apply for a visa.
-Japan plans to introduce a eVisa in 2020 that will simplify the application process to acquire the Japan visa

-💡 Can I edit my Japanese visa photo?
+💡 Can I edit my Japan visa photo?

-Any graphic interference in the picture is forbidden like retouching or editing your picture, correcting colors, removing scars, tattoos or putting on any filters.
+Any digital manipulation in the picture is forbidden, such as retouching or editing your picture, correcting colors, removing scars, tattoos or putting on any filters.

-💡 How to check if my Japanese visa picture is correct?
+💡 How to check if my Japan visa picture is correct?

-It is as simple as using our online service, which allows you to verify your picture just in a few seconds.
-It gives you a 100% guarantee that your photo will be accepted.
+It is as simple as using our online service, which allows you to verify your picture in just a few seconds.
+We can even offer you a 100% guarantee that your photo will be accepted.

-💡 Can I take a photo to a Japanese visa with phone?
+💡 Can I take a photo for a Japan visa with my phone?

 Of course!
-Just use online service which allows you to verify your picture just in a few seconds.
+Just use our online service which allows you to verify your picture in just a few seconds.
 Your photo will be accepted, and we can say this with 100% certainty.

-💡 Can I crop a Japanese visa photo?
+💡 Can I crop a Japan visa photo?

-You can't edit photos by yourself, even with PhotoShop, use an online service or photo mobile app to resize, edit or crop your picture.
-It will be approved by any institution you gonna send that too.
+You can't edit photos by yourself, even with PhotoShop, so use an online service or photo mobile app to resize, edit or crop your picture.
+It will be approved by any institution that you plan on sending it to.

-💡 What is the required size of Japanese visa photo?
+💡 What is the required size of a Japan visa photo?

-There are different sizes of the photo required in different embassies.
-You need to check in the embassy in your country which size they will require.
-The most common Japan visa photo size is 45 x 45 mm (height x width) but it may also be 50 x 50 mm, 45 x 35 mm or 40 x 30 mm.
+There are different photo sizes required by different embassies.
+You need to check with the embassy in your country which size they will require.
+The most common Japan visa photo size is 45mmx45mm (height x width) but it may also be 50mmx50mm, 45mmx35mm or 40mmx30mm.

-Visitors to Japan must obtain a visa from one of the Japanese diplomatic missions unless they come from one of the visa-exempt countries.
-Japan tourist visa is a short-term stay visa for the purposes of sightseeing, visiting friends, or attending conferences or courses.
+Visitors to Japan must obtain a visa from one of the Japanese embassies before they visit, unless they come from one of the visa-exempt countries.
+A tourist visa for Japan is a short-term stay visa for the purposes of sightseeing, visiting friends, or attending conferences or courses.
 The Government of Japan currently allows citizens of 68 countries/territories to travel to Japan for tourism or business without having to obtain a visa.

 To enter Japan you need a passport and a visa (unless you are from a country which is visa-exempt).
-There are a number of different types of Japanese visas which are designed by the Japanese government for different purposes and lengths of time.
+There are a number of different types of visas which have been designed by the Japanese government for different purposes and lengths of time.

-The most popular for tourists is a Japan tourist visa which allows travellers to stay there for a short-term and for the purposes of sightseeing, visiting friends, or attending conferences or courses.
+The most popular visa for tourists is a Japan tourist visa which allows travelers to stay there for a short period of time and for the purposes of sightseeing, visiting friends, or attending conferences or courses.
 Under the single-entry regulation, tourists can remain in Japan for up to 30 days, but this tourist visa is valid for a period of up to 90 days.
 Tourists can also apply for a double-entry visa for 2 short trips within a 6-month period.
 It is important to note that the Japan tourist visa does not allow travelers to engage in paid work while in the country.

-Another one is a business visa which allows for stays of up to 90 days which can be a single or double-entry visa (if both trips are within a 6-month period).
+Another type of visa is a business visa, which allows for stays of up to 90 days, which can be a single or double-entry visa (if both trips are within a 6-month period).
 Business purposes include conferences, meetings, signing contracts, and market surveys.

-And the last one is a transit visa that allows some travellers to stop over in Japan when going to an onward destination.
+And the last type of visa is a transit visa, which allows some travelers to have a stopover in Japan while traveling to a further destination.
 Many tourists do not need this as long as they stay within the allocated zone and do not leave the airport.

 There are also other types of visas in Japan:

-To successfully apply for a tourist visa for Japan, those applicants who needs a visa, must meet the following visa requirements:
+To successfully apply for a tourist visa for Japan the applicants, who need a visa, must meet the following visa requirements:

-Fees to obtain a Japan visa vary depending on whether you are applying for a single-entry visa, a double-entry or a multiple-entry visa, as well as on the nationality of the tourist.
+The fees required in order to obtain a visa for Japan vary depending on whether you are applying for a single-entry visa, a double-entry or a multiple-entry visa, as well as the nationality of the tourist.
 In order to find out what the fees are you must speak with the embassy that you are applying for your visa with.